Better Hate than Never by Chloe Liese

 As with every book I read, there are always a few things that I like.
 This book didn't have many positives, but at least there were a few.
 Better than none.

-• the representation of migraines and autism/neurodivergence
+- The representation of migraines and autism/neurodiversity.

-• the cute moments between them
+- The cute moments between them.

-• they didn’t have sex for a while, but did a lot of foreplay
+- They didn’t have sex for a while but did a lot of foreplay.

-• kate didn’t completely stop traveling after getting together with him. she still does, just not as much as she used to
+- Kate didn’t completely stop traveling after getting together with him.
+She still does, just not as much as she used to.

 Final Thoughts

 I said this on Goodreads, but I really don’t know how to feel about this book.
 There were some really good moments, like really good, but then there were some that just really didn’t need to be there (I listed both above).
 I’m leaving it at 3 stars instead of 2.5 or 2.75 because 3 feels the most accurate.
 It wasn’t a bad story, but it wasn’t good either.
 It was just meh. just okay.
 At least it wasn’t awful, but I wish it was better.
 It took me almost two weeks to finish, which seems accurate.
-I finished the last 30 pages in 1 hour, which equals 2 minutes per page.😭
+I finished the last 30 pages in 1 hour, which equals 2 minutes per page. ðŸ˜

 Updated thoughts: I wrote that review back in May, and this is how I feel about the book now.
 It's definitely more of a 2-2.5-star book.
 Something I thought about a few weeks after I read the book was this: Christopher is 6 years older than Kate, and at some point, he says he's always liked her.
 Even since he was younger.
 If that's the case, that means that while he was an adult, he liked her, right?
 If he was 19, she was 13!
 Gross!
 I hate that.
 Hate it, hate it, hate it.
 The author shouldn't have said Chris always liked Kate because it makes no sense.
 It's pedophilic.